Vojislav Stanic, Yugoslav Painter

 Professor of Arts & Letters, English Department, Skidmore College.
 This exhibition

-was supported by the Office of the Dean of Special Programs and Salmagundi magazine.
+was supported by the Office of Special Programs and Salmagundi magazine.

 An excerpt from Boyers’ essay follows: